Skip to main content

 Workflow example

-The text blast is 2 segments long.
-When a supporter replies, you send them a confirmation text and then prompt them to provide their name and email.
+You've created an event and are using text keywords to collect RSVPs.
+You draft a 2-segment text blast asking supporters to reply "attend."
+When a supporter replies, you send a confirmation text and prompt them for their name and email.

 MMS requirements and pricing